sitetester/menu-builder/README.md

 Tree for non logged in user user is generated in seconds.

 #### Max Allowed Children
-CHILD category can't have "Max Allowed Children" GREATER than PARENT category "Max Allowed Children" PARENT category can't have "Max Allowed Children" LESS than CHILD category "Max Allowed Children"
+* CHILD category can't have "Max Allowed Children" GREATER than PARENT category "Max Allowed Children"

-No. Of Elements:
+* PARENT category can't have "Max Allowed Children" LESS than CHILD category "Max Allowed Children"
-Child category can't have more children than allowed by parent category "Max Allowed Children"
+* Child category can't have more children than allowed by parent category "Max Allowed Children"

 #### DB Schema